OpenArabicPE/journal_al-muqtabas/readme.md

 ### 3.2.1 [al-Maktaba al-Shāmila](http://www.shamela.ws)

-- Extent: According to the main [entry](http://shamela.ws/index.php/book/26523), *shamela* has all 96 issues.
+The digital text of [*al-Muqtabas* on *shamela.ws*](http://shamela.ws/index.php/book/26523) comprises all 96 issues totalling some 1.9 million words.
+It was transcribed from either digital facsimiles or original copies by anonymous transcribers following undocumented editing principles.
+Comparison with the original print edition allows us to discern common transcription errors, such as missing lines or characters, which indicate that *shamela.ws*'s text was indeed transcribed by humans without quality control through double-keying usually required for scholarly transcriptions.
+The comparison also reveals that *shamela.ws* principally omitted mastheads, all words in Latin script (mainly technical terms and proper nouns) and all footnotes.

+The transcription has a number of substantial and unmarked gaps, ranging from a single paragraph to multiple pages.
+Some of these could be due to pages missing from the original from which the transcribers worked or page-turning errors.
+Others remain enigmatic and might have been driven by editorial choices.
+Someone copy edited the transcription, adding punctuation marks absent from the original and *hamza*s not commonly found in the original and thus, inter alia, differentiating between *inna* and *anna*.
+Some geographic names were normalised.

+In terms of structural mark-up, *shamela.ws* did not provide but an ecclectic selection of top-level headers.
+Bibliographic metadata is all but nonexisting, since *shamela.ws* supplied faulty Gregorian publication dates and its own consecutive issue count that ignores the original collation into volumes.

 - Transcribers, editors: Apparently, they have been typed and copy-edited by unnamed humans.
-- Features edition: paragraphs, page breaks, headlines.
+- Features edition: paragraphs, page breaks, some headlines.
 - Features interface:
     + all issues can be browsed for headlines and searched
     + all pages can be individually adressed in the browser: [http://shamela.ws/browse.php/book-26523#page-2290](http://shamela.ws/browse.php/book-26523#page-2290)

 ### 3.2.2 WikiSource

-Sombody uploaded the text from *shamela* to WikiSource.
+Somebody uploaded the text from *shamela* to WikiSource.
 Unfortunately it is impossible to browse the entire journal.
 Instead one has to adress each individual and consecutively numbered issue, e.g. Vol. 4, No. 1 is listed as [No. 37](https://ar.wikisource.org/wiki/%D9%85%D8%AC%D9%84%D8%A9_%D8%A7%D9%84%D9%85%D9%82%D8%AA%D8%A8%D8%B3/%D8%A7%D9%84%D8%B9%D8%AF%D8%AF_37)

 # 4. Deliverable: TEI edition